Welcome to SportsAid Scotland

 London 2012 to Glasgow 2014 : 700 days running for Ewen !

 Ewen Logie, a 33-year old dad of two from Stewarton, Ayrshire, was so inspired by the London Olympics that he set himself the challenge of undertaking over 700 days of sporting activity between the end of London 2012 and the start of the Commonwealth Games in Glasgow 2014 in order to raise funds for us.
-He's now nearing completion of his first 250 days efforts, which you can read all about at www.justgiving.com/ewenlogie
+He's now within 100 days of completing his amazing challenge, which you can read all about at www.justgiving.com/ewenlogie

 SportsAid’s patron, Her Royal Highness The Duchess of Cambridge is helping to shine a light on the achievements and potential of young athletes throughout the UK – inspiring a generation who one day hope to represent the nation at the Olympic or Paralympic Games.
 SportsAid alumnus Sir Chris Hoy welcomed the patronage by saying, “SportsAid played an important role when I was starting out so I know what a huge boost this will be to the young sportsmen and women the charity helps today.
 As patron Her Royal Highness The Duchess of Cambridge will give them the profile they deserve.”